 This free app for iOS users offers a customizable exercise program that you can do right from your desk.
 Just pick the areas you want to work on, pick a time duration and Office Fitness will present the perfect workout.
-Each exercise is illustrated and throughly explained with text.
+Each exercise is illustrated and thoroughly explained with text.
 And if you need reminders, Office Fitness will even tell you when it's time to get moving!

-This app for iOS is just what it sounds like, offering you simple yoga poses you can do in your office.
+This app for Android is just what it sounds like, offering you simple yoga poses you can do in your office.
 And don't worry: even if you've never done yoga before, these stretching exercises are very simple.